 Ben-Ami called it, “a thinly veiled propaganda piece that undermines healthy parent-child relationships, substitutes voodoo myths for actual science, and provides advice that, if followed, will certainly result in real and serious harm to those who follow it.”

 It tells girls that most parents are homophobes.
-“So are children until they get minds of other own,” it said.
+“So are children until they get minds of their own,” it said.

 St. Stephen’s declined several opportunities to respond to questions about the book.
-But it was started by the Anglican Diocese in 1962 and “was” a Christian-based organization until 1974.
+The center was started by the Anglican Diocese in 1962 and “was” a Christian-based organization until 1974.
 It now gets government money, almost $8 million this year.